Aisha2022-coder/social-media-app/README.md

 - **User Profiles**
   - View user profiles
-  - Upload profile pictures
+  - Upload profile pictures (stored on Cloudinary)

 - **Follow/Unfollow**
   - Follow and unfollow other users
   - Followers and following lists

 - **Post Creation**
-  - Authenticated users can create posts (title, description)
+  - Authenticated users can create posts with text and media
-  - Posts linked to user profiles
+  - Support for images and videos (stored on Cloudinary)
+  - Media optimization and transformation

 - **Timeline Feed**
   - See posts from users you follow, sorted by newest first
+  - Display media content with optimized loading

 - **Suggested Users**
   - Get suggestions for new users to follow

 - **Clean UI**
   - Responsive, modern design using shadcn/ui and Tailwind CSS
+  - Optimized image loading with Next.js Image component

 ---